-DLI hosts and maintains a Minnesota Dual-Training Pipeline Related Instruction Inventory as a resource for applicants to develop a dual-training program.
-The inventory includes education and training program options for eligible dual-training occupations.
-Applicants are not required to partner with the
+DLI collaborates with OHE to develop, host and maintain the Minnesota Dual-Training Pipeline Related Instruction Inventory as a resource for applicants to develop a dual-training program.
+The inventory includes education and training program options that align with eligible industries and occupations.